Stress: What it does and How to cope

 3. Do something that truly makes you forget your worries and brings out that innocent child within.

 I believe that we each have an inner child version of ourselves deep down.
 This version is one that will forever be happy, innocent and is there to remind us of all the positive things life has to offer.
-It motivates us to be better because it’s the part of us that knows just how hard we work and how far you have come.
+It motivates us to be better because it’s the part of us that knows just how hard we work and how far we have come.
 But unfortunately, it is sometimes hard to find the time to even listen to that part of us, let alone allow that side of us to come out.

 I think it is important to find the time even once a week, or once a month, to do something that truly makes you happy.
 Whether it is a sport, or helping a charity, or even spending the afternoon painting or singing.
 It is at these moments that you allow your mind, body, and soul to truly relax and heal.

-Bonus article: If you are interested in body shapes, diets and the trend of how we should look and feel.
+If you are interested in body shapes, diets, and the trend of how we should look and feel.
 You’d be surprised to know that there is no one recipe for all.
 The answers you seek in understanding your body are within you yourself.